 Since December, one of the major changes in the fight against COVID-19 in Rhode Island has been the push for more testing - for people who are symptomatic, but also for people who are not showing symptoms of COVID-19.

 Tests are now widely available for everyone, and the state of Rhode Island is making on-campus testing available to public and independent schools.

-Gordon will join this effort by offering tests on campus.
-This will not only support the increased testing statewide, it will also give Gordon another valuable tool to keep the virus from spreading on campus.
+Gordon has joined this effort by offering tests on campus.
+This not only supports the increased testing statewide, it also gives Gordon another valuable tool to keep the virus from spreading on campus.

-The testing program we are participating in was designed by the Department of Health specifically to detect people who are positive for COVID-19 but asymptomatic at school.
+The testing program we are participating in was designed by the Department of Health specifically to detect people who are positive for COVID-19 but do not show symptoms.

 This testing is not meant to replace the current process in which people who have COVID symptoms get tested and diagnosed.
 This is an additional process, meant to identify cases among people on Gordon's campus who do not have symptoms.

 Testing for faculty and staff

 A cycle of testing for faculty and staff began on Friday, January 15th.
 Faculty and staff can fill out the consent form in the portal at www.gordonschool.org/facultylogin

 The eighth graders will be stepping up as compassionate leaders by getting tested first this Thursday.
 The eighth grade co-presidents are working on a video for younger students explaining the process.

 Testing for the rest of the school will begin the following week: